RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/waveform.md

 parameter: `conditional_config`
 required: No
 default value: `/etc/redhawk/rh.cond.cfg`
-description: Allows conditional startup of waveforms based on the `enable` parameter and the contents of this conditional config file’s `enable` field (If the value of both `enable` parameters are the same, the waveform will start; otherwise, the waveform is skipped.
-For example, `enable=primary` causes the `conditional_config` file to be examined for an `enable=primary` statement to match against when starting a waveform on the host.
-If no match is found, the waveform is skipped.)
+description: Allows conditional startup of processes based on the `enable` parameter and the contents of this conditional config.
+(If the value `enable` is a string, the process will start only if there is a line in the `conditional_config` file that has that exact content; otherwise, the process is skipped.
+For example, `enable="type=primary"` causes the `conditional_config` file to be examined for a line equal to `type=primary` when starting a process on the host.
+If there is no `type=primary` line in the file, the process is skipped.)

 parameter: `priority`
 required: No